Request An Appointment Today!

 It is strongly recommended to avoid eating or drinking hot beverages while you are still numb.
-This may cause inadvertent damage to the gums, tongue, and/or lips.
+This may cause significant damage to the gums, tongue, and/or lips.

 There may be soreness in the affected area for 2 to 3 days after the procedure.
-Take Ibuprofen, 400 mg (or as directed), every six hours, until the discomfort subsides.
-If you are allergic to or cannot take Ibuprofen, you may take Extra Strength Tylenol, 500 mg, one tab every four hours.
+Start with 2-3 tablets of 200mg/tab Ibuprofen, advil OR Motrin.
+Three hours later, take 2 tabs of 500mg Extra Strength Tylenol.
+Three hours after that, take another 2-3 tablets of 200mg Ibuprofen, Advil OR Motrin.
+If you are allergic to or cannot take Ibuprofen, you may only take Extra Strength Tylenol, 500 mg, one tab every four hours or as directed.
 If you have any concerns, consult with our office.

-If there is significant pain on biting, that persists after a couple of days, contact our office as a bite adjustment may be needed in your treated tooth.
+If there is significant pain when biting down that persists after a couple of days, contact our office as a bite adjustment may be needed in your treated tooth.

 To allow for adequate recovery, avoid heavy use of the treated tooth for up to a week following your treatment.